uwla/uwla/README.md

 ## Other

-**Interested in**: React Native, DevOps, SysAdmin, CyberSecurity, Cryptography.
+**Interested in**: React Native, DevOps, Linux, ...

-My focus is WebDev, but in the future I want to learn more about the above topics.
+My focus is WebDev, but in the future I want to learn more about other topics.

 There are many things I did not include here...